 Now, in this month we will practice Pareto, and waste removal, by reviewing the problematic existing processes and mechanisms which were found during the as-is evaluation.
 What were they, how important are they, can we contribute to a solution of the problems they raised by eliminating waste in the correct place?

 After waste removal, what short term actions appear which may be used to correct the problems?
-The leader of this discussion will contribute suggestions as to which of the productivity tools with which he is familiar will be particularly effective.
+The leader of this discussion will contribute suggestions as to which of the productivity tools will be particularly effective.

 The immediate attention to problem areas in manufacturing will have two purposes.
 Attention will focus on significant problems, and several different processes will be demonstrated which can be used to plan, operate, control and evaluate manufacturing operations.